Eva Decroix

-Eva Decroix (born 26 May 1982) is a Czech businesswoman, lawyer and politician serving as Minister of Justice in the Cabinet of Petr Fiala since June 2025.
+Eva Decroix (born 26 May 1982) is a Czech businesswoman, lawyer and politician who served as Minister of Justice in the Cabinet of Petr Fiala from June to December 2025.

 Early life and education

 Decroix was born as Eva Táborská on 26 May 1982.
 She studied law at Southern Brittany University in Vannes and then in Lille.
 She runs a law firm in Jihlava and Prague and is dedicated to alternative methods of conflict resolution as a registered mediator.

 Political career

 In 2016 Czech regional elections, Decroix ran for the Civic Democratic Party as a representative of Vysočina Regional Representative, but was not elected.
 She was only elected in the 2020 elections, originally being as the 12th candidate but ended in third place due to preferential votes.

 Decroix failed to run for the Civic Democratic Party in the 2018 Czech municipal elections for the City Council of Jihlava.
 With citizen democrat Petr Laštovička resigned from his mandate at the beginning of 2020, she became the new city representative.
 In the 2022 municipal elections, Decroix ran for Jihlava council from the 14th place as a candidate of ODS and KDU-ČSL coalition, but was not elected.

 In the 2019 European Parliament election, Decroix ran as the sixth ODS candidate, but was unsuccessful and became the third alternate.

 During the 2021 Czech parliamentary election, Decroix finished second place as a member of the Civic Democratic Party in the Vysočina Region.
 In January 2022, she became a member of the Subcommittee for the Support of Democracy and Human Rights Abroad before serving as chairwoman the following year.

 At the 31st Civic Democratic Party congress in April 2024, Decroix was elected vice-president of the party, receiving 311 votes from 528 party delegates.

 On 10 June 2025, Decroix was appointed as Minister of Justice in the Cabinet of Petr Fiala.
+In March 2026, she criticized the Andrej Babiš cabinet's plan to seize suspicious assets without direct proof of a criminal offense.
+Journalists noted that she herself had previously introduced the proposal during her tenure as Minister of Justice.